 3. Free Agent

 Free Agent is used by over 60,000 businesses and is used to track all aspects of a business’s finances, including payroll operations, business expenses, estimates and invoices, bank transaction, cash flows, taxes, time tracking, and overall financial performance.
-It easily links to a company’s bank accounts and gives easily accessible overview of business finance features such as income, expenses, profitability, and both accounts payable and receivable.
+It easily links to a company’s bank accounts and gives an easily accessible overview of business finance features such as income, expenses, profitability, and both accounts payable and receivable.

 4. Quickbooks Enterprise

 Quickbooks Enterprise is the professional version of this well-known accounting software.
-This professional grade software is perfect for growing businesses and can be customized for certain industries, including contracting, manufacturing and wholesale, non-profit, retail, professional services, and accounting.
+This professional-grade software is perfect for growing businesses and can be customized for certain industries, including contracting, manufacturing and wholesale, non-profit, retail, professional services, and accounting.
 It also allows for management of inventory, pricing, and reporting so businesses can manage financial pieces and pull financial data from the same program that manages their accounting processes.

 Brightpearl is a software system similar to Freshbooks in terms of ease of use, but more geared towards retail operations.
-It helps you easily integrate retail functions such as batch processing, CRM, quoting, POS suite, and order management and is mobile-optimized for busy small and medium sized business managers on the go.
+It helps you easily integrate retail functions such as batch processing, CRM, quoting, POS suite, and order management and is mobile-optimized for busy small and medium-sized business managers on the go.

 Many software systems companies, including FreshBooks and Zoho Books, will let you test drive their accounting platform for free (usually on a 30-day trial basis).
 This can be one easy way to decide if their solution is a good fit.
 But one of the most important things a business manager or accounting professional needs to do when deciding on an accounting software is to ask questions – ask questions of fellow small business owners about their experience with their accounting programs and ask the consultants at the software company so you know that whatever program you select will be able to easily handle all of your accounting needs and even scale up should your business continue to grow.